 Unfortunately, the opposite is true for indoor air quality.
-As many Awair Omni users have noticed, in the COVID-19 era, indoor VOC levels are spiking.
-As Forbes have reported: “The coronavirus outbreak is bringing indoor air quality into the spotlight… CEOs are looking for answers on how to safely reopen offices, hospitality, recreational, education, and other facilities while giving employees, customers, and students peace of mind.”
+As companies that use Awair Omni have noticed, in the COVID-19 era, indoor VOC levels are spiking.
+Forbes report: “The coronavirus outbreak is bringing indoor air quality into the spotlight… CEOs are looking for answers on how to safely reopen offices, hospitality, recreational, education, and other facilities while giving employees, customers, and students peace of mind.”

 Why are indoor VOCs currently peaking?
-What can be done about it, and how/where does a VOC sensor come in?
+What can employees do about it, and how/where does a VOC sensor come in?

 What are VOCs and why are they harmful?

-Volatile Organic Compounds (VOCs) are a large group of chemicals that are commonly found in the home.
-Once these chemicals find their way inside, they are released or “off-gas” into the indoor air we breathe.
+Volatile Organic Compounds (VOCs) are a large group of chemicals that are commonly found in homes, offices, and other indoor spaces.
+Once these chemicals find their way inside, they are released or “off-gassed” into the indoor air we breathe.
 VOCs are generally measured as a cohesive group (Total VOCs); the Awair VOC sensor reacts to over fifty.